Everything I Didn't Say

 Everything I Didn't Say is the second studio album by English singer and songwriter Ella Henderson.
 It was released on 11 March 2022 by Major Tom's and Asylum Records, marking Henderson's first full-length album since her 2014 debut Chapter One.
 Originally scheduled for release in 2016, Henderson would leave her then record label Syco Records, citing creative differences.
 After a period of ill health, and signing a new deal with Major Tom's, Henderson would release several standalone songs as well as collaborations with other artists.

 Recording for Everything I Didn't Say took place from 2016 through 2021 mostly in London and the UK, but also in Stockholm and Los Angeles, with around 400 songs recorded for consideration.
 Taking a diary-like approach to the track listing, each song tells an individual story in Henderson's life.
 Lyrics cover a range of themes including themes of love, heartbreak, mental health and self-discovery, against a musical backdrop of both electronic and traditional instruments.
-English singer and songwriter Tom Grennan and American singer and songwriter Mikky Ekko are featured on the album, along with production and co-writes from James Arthur, TMS, Jordan Riley, Al Shux and Richard "Biff" Stannard amongst others.
+English singer and songwriter Tom Grennan and American singer and songwriter Mikky Ekko are guest appearances on the album, alongside production and co-writing from James Arthur, TMS, Jordan Riley, Al Shux and Richard "Biff" Stannard amongst others.

 The album was preceded by the release of the singles "Let's Go Home Together" (with Grennan) and "Brave", as well as the title track, which was released as a promotional single in the countdown to the album's release.
 "Let's Go Home Together" reached number ten on the UK Singles Chart and was certified Platinum by the British Phonographic Industry.

 The album was a commercial success, peaking at number eight on the UK Albums Chart and nine on the Scottish Albums Chart.
 It marked her second top ten entry and second consecutive album to debut in the top ten on both charts.
 To promote the album Henderson had the opening slot on Irish band the Script's tour Tales from the Script and embarked on her own eight-date UK concert tour across October 2022, both in support of Everything I Didn't Say.
 The following month, Henderson released a deluxe version of the album, Everything I Didn't Say and More which included singles and collaborations from the last few years including Henderson's 2022 UK top ten singles "Crazy What Love Can Do" (with Becky Hill and David Guetta) and "21 Reasons" (with Nathan Dawe).